 21. Boots and Shoes.-(a) Black ankle laced boots with plain toe cap are to be worn in all orders of dress (except mess dresses) when afloat and with blue and khaki drill uniforms ashore.
-Black shoes (Naval Officers pattern) may be worn with blue uniforms when not on duty with troops.
+Black shoes with toecaps may be worn with blue uniforms when not on duty with troops.